 The Mediterranean diet includes a lot of fats, like keto, but also incorporates many carbs.
 Therefore, if combining these two diets, carbs would need to be limited to an acceptable extent that still takes the body into ketosis.

-The Mediterranean keto diet still encourages many of the same factors as each diet on its own, which revolve around clean eating.
-They both also advise that you eat a lot of high-fat foods like olive oil, nuts, fish, and avocado, along with plenty of veggies such as leafy greens.
+The Mediterranean keto diet still encourages many of the same factors as each diet, which revolve around clean eating.
+They also advise eating high-fat foods like olive oil, nuts, fish, avocado, and plenty of veggies like leafy greens.

-Throughout this guide, I am going to look at the benefits and downsides of combining these two popular diets and how to make them work to your advantage.
+Throughout this guide, I will examine the benefits and downsides of combining these two popular diets and how to make them work to your advantage.

-But first, let’s take a look at what the Mediterranean diet demands and how it can be compared to keto.
+But first, let’s look at what the Mediterranean diet demands and how it can be compared to keto.

 What is the Mediterranean Diet?

-People in some Mediterranean regions also drink less alcohol, maybe the occasional glass of red wine, but otherwise not much at all, which can be a big problem for people when it comes to calorie consumption.
+People in some Mediterranean regions also drink less alcohol, maybe the occasional glass of red wine, but not much at all, which can be a big problem for people regarding calorie consumption.

 The Mediterranean diet is high in minerals, vitamins, and antioxidants.
 Some of these include: